jonathan-chin/mec-cs/2023-summer/slides/01-intro-and-html.md

 - `HTML` (HyperText Markup Language) structures web content and assigns meaning
 - `CSS` (Cascading Stylesheets) styles web content and controls how it is displayed
-- `Javascript` (Javascript) amplifies web content and provides interactions
+- `JS` (Javascript) amplifies web content and provides interactions

 We'll be learning all 3 during this bootcamp, starting with HTML!